skeebs10/README/README.md

 #### Development Plan

-description of your development plan

 * Development Plan  ONE- I will brainstorm, do research, and wireframe the best way to make it interactive.
 I am very inspired with a project I saw in class from last semester and super excited to try and complete a coffee game being a coffee enthusiast!
 * Development Plan  Two - The plan for HTML is create a game like console.
 I will plan to create a container with the score on top, picture displayed in the middle and a bottom of consol controls or buttons.
 * Development Plan  Three-HTML/CSS I will play around with css and try to add cool features.
 Definitely feeling a brown theme since this is a coffee game.
 I found a webiste called coolors where I will look for trendy patterns for flow.
-* Development Plan  Four JQUERY
+* Development Plan  Four - For JQUERY, I will go ahead and create and array of objects where I will store each question similar to a powerpoint.
+I will not loop but use the next button to move along with the coutner.

 #### MVP

-* MVP ONE
-* MVP Two
-* MVP Three
+* MVP ONE- Getting all the image in the correct position.
+* MVP Two- Creeating an interactive but hard game.
+I hoping 25% of people pass.
+* MVP Three - using a class player in this game.
+In my head it's more of a single player challenge.
+I guess that's the challenge!
+Compared it to blackjack when you play the house or in this case coffeehouse
 * MVP Four

 #### Stretch goals

-* Stretch goals ONE-
+* Stretch goals ONE- Go back and figure out how to loop
-* Stretch goals Two
+* Stretch goals Two- Apply Carrousal lesson and loop through
-* Stretch goals Three
+* Stretch goals Three- Make it very interactive.
-* Stretch goals Four
+* Stretch goals Four- Never enough visuals!

 ## Challenges: